syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 ## Assigning a CustomEditor using Editor Attribute

-The User can assign the `CustomEditor` to any individual property based on the `Name` of the property or to multiple properties containing the same `Type` by using the `Editor` attribute.
+The user can assign the `CustomEditor` to any individual property by the property `Name` and to multiple properties containing the `same type` by using the `Editor` attribute.

 {% tabs %}
 {% highlight C# %}